nomo-kazza/RemineCodingChallenge/README.md

 7. repeat step 6 for minimum number of bathrooms
 8. repeat step 7 for maximum number of bathrooms
 9. refactor any components that can be pulled from Test to separate components (make sure Test is passing data down and being updated in parent )

+Notes:

+I have removed the node modules folder for my submission so please be sure to npm install once you are in the project's root folder containing the package.json.
+I also tried to follow the steps I initially listed in this README.md and make commits with each accomplishment or change to my thought process.
+Please feel free to reach out with any questions that you may have and I look forward to speaking with you about any opportunities with Remine.

+Thank you - Jared Edwards